Cosmology of Single Species Hidden Dark Matter: Small scales: effects on the halo mass function

+and $R=\left(\frac{3M}{4\pi\rho_{\rm{m}}^0}\right)^{1/3}$.
+While it is common practice to use a sharp-$k$ window function~\cite{Sheth-Tormen2002} to minimize correlated modes in $\sigma^2(M)$, the difference in results is minor.
+Here, we use the spherical top-hat filter for its clear physical meaning as a spatial averaging within a sphere.

+The above formalism allows us to infer the number of collapsed structures at late times from the linear matter power spectrum, which we obtained from our modified \textsc{camb} for the kinetic equilibrium case and \textsc{class} for the free-streaming case.
+Figure~\ref{fig:Halo-Mass-function} shows the resulting halo mass function for the kinetic equilibrium case, where the suppression scale $M_{1/2}$ estimated from Eq.~\eqref{eq:suppressed-mass-scale} is indicated.
+For $R^{\rm{T}}_{\rm{eq}} = 0.001$, the number of halos with masses below $M_{1/2} \simeq 2.3 \times 10^{11} M_{\odot}$ (assuming $h = 0.7$) is significantly suppressed, a trend that remains nearly independent of redshift.
+The results for the free-streaming case are similar, except that $M_{1/2}$ is larger by a factor of $1.7$.

+Since larger halos form later in the hierarchical structure formation paradigm, the peak halo mass $M_{\rm{peak}}$ shifts toward lower masses at higher redshifts (see dashed curves in Figure~\ref{fig:Halo-Mass-function}).
+When $M_{\rm{peak}} < M_{1/2}$, as is the case for $z = 5$, the total number of halos is substantially reduced.
+This suppression may have important implications for high-redshift phenomena, particularly the epoch of reionization.

 It is worth pointing out that the Press-Schechter formalism assumes that the temperature (and thus the pressure or the velocity dispersion) of dark matter is negligible during the collapse.
-The mass function of the dark matter halos is reduced for $M>M_{\rm{sup}}$ due to a suppression of the linear matter power spectrum for $k>k_{\rm{sup}}$, which is the initial condition for the late-time nonlinear collapse.
-In our scenario, the hidden dark matter has some residual temperature, which leads to another effect that suppresses small-halo formation due to the change of dynamics during the collapse.
-The situation is analogous to baryon collapse without dark matter at a finite temperature, where in the extreme case there exists some minimum mass scale (the Jeans mass) below which the self gravity of a baryon clump would not be able to overcome the pressure and would not collapse.
-Due to the residual temperature, there is also a dark-matter ``Jeans mass'' ($M_{\rm{J}}$) In Appendix \ref{section:HiDM-minimum-halo-mass} we estimate the Jeans mass at different redshifts.
-We find it is generally orders of magnitude smaller than $M_{\rm{sup}}$, especially for $z<10$, so we can neglect it for this purpose.
-This is in agreement with the treatment in Ref.\,\cite{2013-Schneider-etal} for warm dark matter.
+The mass function of the dark matter halos is reduced for $M > M_{1/2}$ due to a suppression of the linear matter power spectrum for $k > k_{1/2}$, which serves as the initial condition for the late-time nonlinear collapse.
+In our scenario, HiDM has some residual temperature, leading to another effect that suppresses small-halo formation due to changes in the collapse dynamics.
+The situation is analogous to baryon collapse without dark matter at a finite temperature, where, in the extreme case, a minimum mass scale (the Jeans mass) exists below which the self-gravity of a baryon clump cannot overcome thermal pressure, preventing collapse.
+Due to the residual temperature of HiDM, there also exists a dark-matter "Jeans mass" ($M_{\rm{J}}$).
+In Appendix~\ref{section:HiDM-minimum-halo-mass}, we estimate the Jeans mass at different redshifts.
+We find that it is generally orders of magnitude smaller than $M_{1/2}$, especially for $z < 10$, making it negligible in this context.
+This agrees with the treatment in Ref.~\cite{2013-Schneider-etal} for warm dark matter.